Allergy-Proof Your Home

 Monitor the humidity in your house with a humidistat and use a dehumidifier in summer to prevent the growth of dust mites and mold.
 If you have a basement, a dehumidifier is necessary for mold control.
 Use a humidifier in winter to moisten the air to prevent nosebleeds and sinusitis.
 We recommend you wash your bedding once a week in 140° F water or steam clean it with a vapor steam cleaner to kill any accumulation of dust mites.

 Use a high-grade furnace filter to eliminate air pollutants in your home.
 This will help reduce the dust and prevent larger particulates from accumulating.
 A good HEPA vacuum should also be part of your defense against allergens.
 Diligently vacuum-settled dust particles to prevent them from being disturbed and put back into the air where you could breathe them in.
 A first-class HEPA air purifier will trap the tiny lung-penetrating particles – the kind that causes problems once they get into your bloodstream.
 This is an absolute must-have for allergy sufferers.

 It's also recommended that you clean up the clutter.
 Clear away the carpets, give away the knick-knacks, and minimize the surfaces on which dust collects.
 Use a vapor steam cleaner to rid your home of chemicals accumulated through years of cleaning with household chemicals.
 A vapor steam cleaner will sanitize your home so it is free of bacteria and other pollutants, leaving it smelling fresher than ever!

 Use Common Sense

-- The air outside is nearly always better quality than the air inside, so don’t forget to give your house a good airing every day.
+The air outside is usually better quality than the inside, so don’t forget to give your house a good airing out daily.
 We recommend opening the windows for at least an hour, then closing the windows and putting the air purifiers on high.
 Your air purifiers cannot work effectively if you keep the windows open.